 Step 1: Install OpenVPN and Create an RSA file

-Once OpenVPN has been installed, you will need to copy the easy-RSA script to the the corresponding configuration directory by using the following command:
+Once OpenVPN has been installed, copy the easy-RSA script to the corresponding configuration directory with the following command:

-Next, you'll need to open the "vars" file (in the appropriate folder) and modify it.
+Next, open and modify the "vars" file (in the appropriate folder).

 The line export EASY_RSA=“‘pwd‘“ needs to be replaced with the following:

 You can also change the key length here.
 To prevent performance issues, on Raspberry Pi model 3's, you should use a 2048-bit key length.
-For model 2's, this will create problems, so, for these devices, you're best off using a 1024-bit key length, which will sacrifice a bit of security for improved performance.
-To make changes to the encryption, you only need to change the value in the line "export KEY_SIZE=" from 2048 to 1024.
+Since this will create problems for model 2's, you're best off using a 1024-bit key length, which will sacrifice a bit of security for improved performance.
+To adjust the encryption level, you only need to change the value in the line "export KEY_SIZE=" from 2048 to 1024.

 Now, you can return to the easy-RSA configuration directory and start settings with root rights, by executing the vars script.
 Once complete, the configuration file will be made accessible through a symbolic link.
 This is accomplished by executing the following four lines:

 The key files for OpenVPN will now be changed and then newly created.
-For the country name, enter US.
-All additional prompts that open can be accepted.
+For the country name, enter "US".
+All additional prompts can be accepted.

-Now, the key files can be generated through the following command:
+Now, generate the key files with the following command:

 Step 3: Set up a VPN Client

-A client needs to be set up for every device that you intend to access your VPN server with.
-In turn, each client requires a certificate and the correct key.
-Here too, you'll need to enter the country code, and assign the client a name.
+For each device that you intend to access your VPN server from, you'll need to set up a client.
+Each of these requires a certificate and the correct key.
+Here too, you'll need to enter the country code and assign the client a name.
 In our example, we named the client ‘desktop-pc‘.

-Alternatively, you can use the command build-key-pass instead of build-key to create a password for your client.
+Alternatively, you can use the command build-key-pass instead of build-key to generate a password for your client.

-Creation of the certificates and key is completed with the following command:
+Creation of the certificates and the key is completed with the following command: